-Gold medals are also awarded to the students doing the best work in Painting, Instrumental Music, Vocal Music and Elocution.
-The Norment Prizes, founded by the late Samuel Norment, Esq., of Washington, D. C., are Gold Medals given to the students of the Sophomore and Freshman Classes excelling in Elocution.
+Gold medals are also awarded to graduates doing the best work in Painting, Instrumental Music, Vocal Music and Elocution.

+The Norment Prizes, founded by the Late Samuel Norment, Esq., of Washington, D. C., are Gold Medals given to the students of the Sophomore and Freshman Classes excelling in Elocution.